BahaaAbbas/Task1Reactjs/README.md

-# Task1Reactjs - Web Application Project
+# Task1Reactjs & Task2Reactjs - Web Application Project
 Task1 - ReactJS
+Task2 - ReactJS

+Task2 - Updated the fetch of posts api and used global provider...

 ## Technologies Used